UniMath/agda-unimath/src/foundation-core/commuting-squares-of-identifications.lagda.md

   map-coherence-square-identifications refl refl right refl coh = ap (ap f) coh
 ```

-### Pasting of identifications along edges of squares of identifications
+### Concatenating identifications of edges and coherences of commuting squares of identifications

 Consider a commuting square of identifications and an identification of one of
 the four sides with another identification, as for example in the diagram below: